ChrisAbela/wget_grib/README.md

  Usage : wget_grib.sh [-q]
  -q  For a quiter execution of the script.
 This means that you will not get
      any information on the download progress.
 Errors will always get printed.

+For a graphical tool to view the data, zyGrib <http://www.zygrib.org/> is your friend.